 Avoid a Well in the middle of the Site: The Reasoning – It is very difficult to design a house around a Well/Borewell which is located in the middle of the Site, as open space will have to be provided all around the Well for maintenance and cleaning work.

 Avoid a well and pump house very close to the compound walls: The Reasoning – Space all around the Well/Borewell is required for accessing it, cleaning, maintenance and any repair work.
 So it is better to keep them away from the boundaries.

 Avoid a Well touching the House walls: The Reasoning – Space around the House is to be kept for movement and space around the Well/Borewell is required for cleaning, maintenance and any repair work.

 Avoid sharing of well between two properties: The Reasoning – In some cases, brothers or close friends of 2 adjoining Sites decide to dig a Well/Borewell on the common boundary, so that they can share the cost and the water.
 But in reality, it will only lead to problems and differences between them, because of the amount of water used.
-Moreover, the Well may be in the right position of one plot, namely the North-East zone but will be in the wrong position of the adjoining plot, that is the North-West or South-East zone.
+Moreover, the Well may be in the right position of one plot, namely the North-East zone but will be in the wrong position of the adjoining plot, that is the North-West or South-East zone and that inmate may feel he compromised.

 The Well should have a circular cross-section.
 The shape of the well can be a square below the ground, but it should only be round on the surface: The Reasoning – When digging a deep Well, there is less chance of the earth collapsing into the hole, if the excavation is circular in shape.
 This is because the groundwater pressure at any point along the circumference of the well is radial and hence a circular shape is more resistant to compression stresses.
 Also, if it is a square, one of the four angles will cause a thrust to the house.